Goldanniyatech/Goldanniyatech/README.md

 ## Goldanniyatech Research & Development Project

 The **Goldanniyatech Research & Development** monorepository contains multiple projects I'm developing from scratch, either for professional research purposes or for fun!
-It contains projects **Textual Games**, **Game Development** tools and **Web Development** tools.
+It contains projects such as **Textual Games**, **Game Development** tools and **Web Development** tools.